June 11

 Here we start to really get into the meat of it, because if you're reading this, you probably want All-Clad and you're just wondering which All-Clad you want.
 (You can see and compare the All-Clad lines in our All-Clad Review.)

 D3: Copper Core is closest in performance to D3.
-Copper Core's 0.9mm layer of copper plus the two thin layers of aluminum are approximately equivalent to the 1.7mm layer of aluminum in D3, with the copper making it more responsive and slightly more even heating.
+Copper Core's 0.9mm layer of copper plus the two thin layers of aluminum are approximately equivalent to the 1.7mm layer of aluminum in D3, with the copper making it more responsive, slightly more even heating, and a little lighter.

 D5: Copper Core is better than D5.
 Like Copper Core, D5 is 5-ply cookware, but instead of even and responsive copper and aluminum, D5 has 2 layers of aluminum and a stainless steel core.
-All-Clad markets D5 as their induction cookware, saying the inner layer of stainless evens out heating.
-But what it really does is slow it down, because this makes the pan heat slightly more evenly (though nothing like copper).
-We don't really buy this explanation, have noticed no improved performance in testing, and therefore do not recommend D5.
+All-Clad markets D5 as their induction line.
+But the steel core slows heating down, which makes the pan heat slightly more evenly (but nothing like copper).

 G5: This is super light cookware that has a graphite heating core.
 The graphite is only in the bottom of the pan, so Copper Core will likely provide better overall heating.